Criminal Psychology: The Mind of a Murderer

 Once we have the means to correct behaviour through surgical intervention, who defines what is worth correcting?
 And should we intervene before a person commits murder?
 We will have to deal with these questions as the line between criminal and patient becomes increasingly blurry.

 Harold’s case might seem exceptional now but, in reality, it could be just the tip of the criminal psychology iceberg.

 - Interested in taking your study of the mind to the next level?
-Find out more about Oxford Scholastica Online’s Psychology and Neuroscience summer course
+Find out more about our Oxford Psychology Summer School.

 - Check out the further reading list below to explore criminal psychology further

 - Brain lesions, criminal behavior linked to moral decision-making network.
 ScienceDaily https://www.sciencedaily.com/releases/2017/12/171218154935.htm

 - How Do Neural Implants Work? – IEEE Spectrum.
 IEEE Spectrum: Technology, Engineering, and Science News https://spectrum.ieee.org/the-human-os/biomedical/devices/what-is-neural-implant-neuromodulation-brain-implants-electroceuticals-neuralink-definition-examples

 - The Neuroscience of Pleasure | HuffPost Life. https://www.huffpost.com/entry/compass-pleasure_b_890342